 - when the journey starts, for a maximum of three days.

 - en route, for the time required to make the direct journey.
 If you are travelling by vehicle, you will be allowed accommodation and meal costs for up to one day for each 644 km (400 miles).
-The distances are outlined in the Canadian Warehousing Official Distance Guide.
+The distances are given in Google Maps.
 Any distance not listed will be the generally accepted most direct route.

-- at the destination, while awaiting furniture or accommodation, for up to ten days if alone or 21 days if you have dependants.
+- at the destination, while awaiting furniture or accommodation, for up to ten days if alone or 21 days if you have dependents.

 - In exceptional circumstances, such as lack of accommodation at the destination, you will receive additional reimbursement in reduced amounts to a maximum of $7.50 per day per person, $5.00 per day for each child under six years of age.